Group

 Rule

-types cannot be added directly to the Application plugin listing. | Severity: | medium | Rule ID: | xccdf_org.ssgproject.content_rule_firefox_preferences-open_confirmation | Identifiers and References | References:
+Browsers should always make a direct DNS request with prefetching. | Severity: | medium | Rule ID: | xccdf_org.ssgproject.content_rule_firefox_policy-network_prediction | Identifiers and References | References:

 |